TomBurdge/git_kpis/README.md

 uv run script.py ../iceberg
 ```

-This will load your git commit data into a local duckdb database.<br>
+This will load your git commit data into a local duckdb database.<br><br>
 It is straightforward to load your data into a different dlt [destinations](https://dlthub.com/docs/general-usage/destination)

 # Entity Relationship Diagram (ERD)